keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 ```
 :::

 Iteration as a form of lowering _destroys structure_.
-In order to get a `List[B]` back you have to rebuild it yourself and any structural guarantees must be manually implemented following _procedural_ steps.
+In order to get a `List[B]` back you have to rebuild it yourself and any structural guarantees must be manually implemented following _procedural steps_.

 This isn't to say that functional programming is only about iteration and loops versus `map`.
 Can you think of other operations that might destroy structure?
 For example, if you use an `await` operation on a `Future[A]` you will destroy its _asynchronous structure_ and potentially harm the performance of your program.